-Bais Shamai holds a Ketanah who is younger than the age of seeing blood; any blood that she sees the first four nights of marriage is regarded as the blood of Besulim.
+Beis Shamai: Any blood that a Ketanah – who is too young to see Dam Nidah – experiences the first four nights of marriage is regarded as the blood of Besulim.

-Bais Shamai holds that if a girl is old enough to see blood but she has not yet seen blood, any blood that she sees the first night is regarded as the blood of Besulim.
+Beis Shamai: If a girl is old enough to see blood but she has not yet seen blood, any blood that she sees the first night is regarded as the blood of Besulim.
 (5)

-Shmuel says that it is permitted to enter a tight passageway on Shabbos even though pebbles are dislodged.
+Shmuel: It is permitted to enter a tight passageway on Shabbos even though pebbles are dislodged.

-Rebbi Shimon permits having relations on Shabbos because most people know how to have Bi'ah without drawing blood.
+Rebbi Shimon permits having relations on Shabbos, because most people know how to have Bi'ah without drawing blood.

 A BIT MORE

-4. As long as she continues to see blood when having relations the wound has not yet healed.
+4. As long as she continues to see blood when having relations, the wound has not yet healed.

-7. If it is for the purpose of extracting fluid it is permitted.
+7. If it is for the purpose of extracting fluid, it is permitted.